aylaweitz/ViSP-Inversion/README.md

 You may also want to install the jupyter package, to make plots, run tests.

-+ conda install -c jupyter
++ conda install -c conda-forge jupyter

 The main set of routines *ViSP_inversion.py* depends on routines in the file ViSP_tools.py.
 You will have to make this file visble to python by including the path to it in your